hadley/elmer/inst/tool_prompt.md

 * Valid `type` values are `string`, `number`, `integer`, `boolean`, `object`, `array`, `null`.
 * Each `tool_arg` call is similar to JSON Schema, except that `description` is required, and instead of `required` being on an object with an array of required property names, the `required` is on the required property itself as a boolean.
 * If it's impossible to determine the type of an argument, or the type cannot be mapped to JSON Schema, use type="<UNKNOWN>" and put in a TODO code comment explaining the problem and asking the user to manually fix it.
+* If an argument has a default value, be sure to mention it in the `description` field.

 For example: